clearmatics/neodizk/README.md

 - `10.5.0.3` - cluster-slave-1
 - `10.5.0.4` - cluster-slave-2

 Generate an image and container for development (in another terminal).
-The current directory (this repository roont) mapped to `/home/dizk` in the container.
+The current directory (this repository root) mapped to `/home/dizk` in the container.
 The container is attached to the same virtual network with IP address `10.5.1.2`:
 ```bash
 scripts/dev-setup.sh
 ```